Resource Registration Deployment Guide⚓︎

 To exploit this we deploy the Landsat workflow, comprising two BPMN processes.
 The main process (Landsat Registration) searches for new data at USGS.
 For each new scene found, the workflow executes another process (Landsat Scene Ingestion) which performs the individual steps for harvesting and registering the data.

-Deploy the BPMN workflow landsat.bpmn
+Main workflow landsat.bpmn

 source ~/.eoepca/state